I’ve got trust issues.

 Because self-sacrifice is the ultimate romantic gesture?

-Because we settle out of fear?
+Or because we settle out of fear?

-Because we believe who we are isn’t good enough?
+Perhaps we believe who we are isn’t good enough?

-Because putting someone first is glorified?
+Maybe because putting someone first is glorified?

-Because women are taught that their greatest goal in life is to get married and have children?
+Or what if it’s because women are taught that their greatest goal in life is to get married and have children?

 It’s mostly loads of bullshit, but these thoughts are deeply ingrained, at least they have been for me.
 I’ve been spending a lot of time unwinding those messy and totally fucked up ideas.
 It’s an interesting societal and self exploration experiment even attempting to date in any capacity at this stage in my life, where I’m in the middle of doing the work on myself in order to be the best version of who I am and want to be.